Retrotink/Replay-7-Zero/Build Instructions/readme.md

 Solder any one pin down and turn the board over to verify the amp is straight and flush<br>
 Turn back over and solder the remaining pins<br>
 ## DC power converter<br>
+Prop the pcb off your work table again and place 4 stand off posts (tall side up) in the holes for the DC power converter<br>
+Place the DC converter onto the posts<br>
+WARNING: Verify that the direction VIN/VOUT is correct!
+See PCB markings and DC board markings<br>
+Make sure it is as straight as possible resting on the black spacers<br>
+Solder all for posts down, then while holding the DC converter, turn the pcb over and place down on the work table<br>
+WARNING: Once again, verify that the direction VIN/VOUT is correct!<br>
+Solder one pin down, then turn over and verify the DC converter is flat with only a space for the posts<br>
+Turn back over and solder the other 3 posts<br>
+## Left/Right game buttons<br>
+There are 2 right angle tactile buttons used for Left and Right select control<br>
+Place one in the upper corner space and turn the pcb over and lay flat on work table<br>
+Solder one of the pins and turn over and double check that the button is flush with pcb<br>
+Turn back over and solder the remaining pins<br>
+Repeat this for the other button<br>
+## Power and speaker connectors<br>
+There are 3 small white 2mm connectors that must be installed in the correct orientation<br>
+Look at pcb part outline and notice the notch and how it matches the connector notch<br>
+Place one in the speaker spot and while holding, turn over and carefully set pcb down so that connector is held in place<br>
+Quickly solder one pin down.
+If you take too long, you will melt the connector<br>
+Turn pcb over and verify it is flush with pcb.
+It may be a little skewed, that is ok.<br>
+Turn back over and quickly solder the 2nd pin down<br>
+Verify the connector is good, then repeat for Battery and LCD Power<br>
+## Power Switch<br>